 Eyüp Merkez Mahallesi, 34050 Eyüp/Istanbul, Turkey

-Overlooking the Golden Horn in Eyüp, Pierre Loti hill offers a spectacular panoramic view of Istanbul's seven hills.
-Linger here for a while and partake in the Turkish art of keyif - the art of idle relaxation - at one of the rustic teahouses and...
+Overlooking the Golden Horn in Eyüp, Pierre Loti Hill offers a spectacular panoramic view of Istanbul's seven hills.
+Linger here for a while and partake in keyif—the Turkish art of idle relaxation—at one of the rustic teahouses and restaurants...